ReanAP/PvPCore/README.md

 # PvPCore
-This is a plugin for PocketMine-MP and Nukkit.
-This repository migrates the old PvPCore nukkit repository with the PMMP repository.
+This is a plugin for PocketMine-MP and PowerNukkitX.
+This repository migrates the old PvPCore Nukkit repository with the PMMP repository.
 As such, it contains code that's compatible for both softwares.

 ## Table of Contents
 <!--ts-->